colebarnes7/Project-4/README.md

 ## Exploratory Data Analysis

-Pandas was used to import anad understand the data, while sklearn was used to normalize the data, and matplotlib was used to create bar graphs.
+Pandas was used to import and understand the data, while sklearn was used to normalize the data, and matplotlib was used to create bar graphs.

 ![card_df](Images/card_df.PNG)